ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 Making IoT react to data on the Blockchain is rough.
 There's not a lot of support, and the learning curve is fairly steep.
 Fortunately the tools to get your project up and running are here.

-This guide will serve as your own personal primer on triggering events in the real-world using data stored on the Ark Public Blockchain.
+This guide will serve as your own personal primer on triggering events in the real-world using data stored on the ARK Public Blockchain.

 [[toc]]

 The example we will be building works on both, the Arduino IDE and with PlatformIO.
-We will be using Ark Cpp-Client, Cpp-Crypto, and an Adafruit ESP32 Feather "blink" when your boards Chip ID hash is found on the [ARK Blockchain](/introduction/blockchain).
+We will be using ARK Cpp-Client, Cpp-Crypto, and an Adafruit ESP32 Feather "blink" when your boards Chip ID hash is found on the [ARK Blockchain](/introduction/blockchain).
 With a little tweaking, you could even trigger solenoids, servos, or cloud functions depending on your projects goals.

 ## Step 1: Project Setup